isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 - ESO `ClusterSecretStore` resource
 - Crossplane `Provider` and `ProviderConfig` resources

-The Helm Chart `Chart.yaml` will include the dependencies for Crossplane, ESO and ArgoCD.
+The Helm Chart `Chart.yaml` will include the dependencies for Crossplane, Cert-Manager, ESO and ArgoCD.

 ```shell
 crossplane-gitops-control-plane/